 The New York City start-up, Power to Fly, is specializing in connecting tech and engineering women to companies who support diversity hiring.
 Their mission is "We're passionate about connecting highly skilled women with leading companies committed to diversity and inclusion."
 The types of jobs they offer are in engineering, product and design, marketing and sales, NY based, international plus remote job.

 When you sign up you create a profile and then make it public so that companies... can find you.
 You can state you'd like part time work, project based work, or full-time after a part-time trial.
 Their blog offers career advice, job hunting tips, and talent success stories of others who have used their platform to find their ideal job.

 04 of 11

 Are you interested in contract work?
 Then go check out Prokanga who "... create[s] flexible opportunities for high caliber professionals".
 They offer project and consulting type of jobs which can sometimes turn into full-time work.
-The fields they invest in is strategic consulting, finance, marketing, and non-profit companies.
+The fields they invest in are strategic consulting, finance, marketing, and non-profit companies.

 05 of 11

 Their website says it best, "Werk is a new type of job marketplace for ambitious job seekers looking for real opportunities—all with pre-negotiated types of flexibility."
 Werk recognizes your pain points, working mom.
 They also understand your urge to find part-time work and offer it in their Flexiverse™.
 They offer jobs in finance, accounting, communications and PR, creative services, fundraising, law, marketing, operations, product management, sales and business development,... strategy, and talent and culture.

 For a $48 annual membership fee you’ll have access to an exclusive assortment of top opportunities you won’t find anywhere else—because they all have pre-negotiated flexibility.

 06 of 11